edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

 title: API Security
 ---

-Use API security to:
+Use API Security to:

 -   Define valid payloads for API requests. {{ PRODUCT }} categorizes a request as a threat when the payload violates at least one of your requirements.
 -   Discover the APIs that have been requested in the last 30 days.

 <Callout type="info">

-  API security requires activation. {{ ACCOUNT_UPGRADE }}
+  API Security requires activation. {{ ACCOUNT_UPGRADE }}

 </Callout>

 ## Setup {/*setup*/}

-Set up an API security configuration by performing the following steps:
+Set up an API Security configuration by performing the following steps:

-1. Create an API security rule.
-An API security rule consists of the following components:
+1. Create an API Security ruleset.
+An API Security ruleset consists of the following components:

-    -   **API Gateway:** Define one or more API gateway configurations.
+    -   **API Security Rules:** Define one or more API Security rules.
 Each of these configurations identifies an API schema and the conditions under which it will be enforced.
     -   **API Schema:** An API schema is a JSON schema that describes the structure for a valid API payload.

     <Callout type="important">

-	  Setting up a new API security rule requires creating at least one API schema.
-Your API gateway configuration will be read-only until you do so.
+	  Setting up a new API Security rule requires creating at least one API schema.
+Your API Security rule will be read-only until you do so.

 	</Callout>

-2. Assign an API security rule to a security app configuration and define the enforcement action that will be applied to requests that violate the API schema(s) defined in the previous step.
+2. Assign an API Security rule to a Security App configuration and define the enforcement action that will be applied to requests that violate the API schema(s) defined in the previous step.

 <Callout type="tip">

-  By default, API security validation is applied to all `POST`, `PUT`, and `PATCH` requests that satisfy your security app's hostname and URL path requirements.
-If your website uses those HTTP methods for non-API requests, then it is strongly recommended to define one or more URL path(s) within your API gateway configuration.
+  By default, {{ PRODUCT }} validates all `POST`, `PUT`, and `PATCH` requests that satisfy your security app's hostname and URL path requirements.
+If your website uses those HTTP methods for non-API requests, then it is strongly recommended to define one or more URL path(s) within your API Security rule.

 </Callout>

-### API Gateway {/*api-gateway*/}
+### API Security Rule {/*api-security rule*/}

-An API gateway configuration identifies an API schema and the set of requests that must conform to that JSON schema.
-By default, your API gateway configuration validates all `POST`, `PUT`, and `PATCH` requests against an API schema.
+An API Security rule identifies an API schema and the set of requests that must conform to that JSON schema.
+By default, your API Security rule validates all `POST`, `PUT`, and `PATCH` requests against an API schema.
 However, you may restrict inspection by:

 -   **Relative Path(s):** You may restrict payload inspection to one or more relative path(s).
 This relative path starts directly after the hostname.
 The available comparison modes are listed below.
     -   **Default:** {{ PRODUCT }} {{ PRODUCT_SECURITY }} will inspect all `POST`, `PUT`, and `PATCH` requests to ensure that they satisfy the API schema.